panzerdp/dmitripavlutin.com/content/posts/109-not-use-hooks/index.md

 As a quick reminder, the [closure](/simple-explanation-of-javascript-closures/) in JavaScript is the function that captures variables from its lexical scope.
 No matter where the closure is executed, it always has access to the variables from the place where it is defined.

-When working with hooks that use callbacks as arguments (like `useEffect(callback, deps)`, `useCallback(callback, deps)`) you might encounter an effect named stale closure.
-It happens when during re-renderings a closure has captured outdated state or props variables.
+When using hooks accept callbacks as arguments (like `useEffect(callback, deps)`, `useCallback(callback, deps)`) you might create a stale closure &mdash; a closure that has captured outdated state or prop variables.

-Let's study a common case of stale closure when using `useEffect()` hook.
+Let's see a case of a stale closure created when using `useEffect(callback, deps)` hook and forgetting to correctly set the hook dependencies.

 Inside the component `<WatchCount>` the hook `useEffect()` logs every second the value of `count`:

 ```jsx
 function WatchCount() {